Women's Health & Wellbeing Scorecard

 • Over 200 years to close the income gap between men and women.

-The report focuses on 2020/21 which, marked by global upheaval due to COVID-19, witnessed significant social unrest with over 110,000 taking to the streets to protest the treatment of women in Australia.
+The 2023 Women’s Health and Wellbeing Scorecard focused on 2020/21 which, marked by global upheaval due to COVID-19, witnessed significant social unrest with over 110,000 taking to the streets to protest the treatment of women in Australia.
 In tandem, there was a concerning dip to 50th in the World Economic Forum Global Gender Gap index.
 The Australian Bureau of Statistics data from the Household, Income and Labour Dynamics in Australia (HILDA) and National Health Surveys confirms these gender disparities, highlighting these enduring challenges.

 Concerningly, in all domains except one, more women reported experiencing poor health.
 Most alarmingly in this report is the dramatic rise in psychological distress among young women aged 18-34.
 This pronounced surge underscores the gravity of this issue and necessitates targeted interventions and comprehensive support mechanisms.